 Progressing our goals to reach 50% women in leadership across our global organization by 2025.
 Exceeding our goals are Australia, Germany and Norway, all at 100%, and Mexico, already at 50%.
-Recognized as a global leader in DEIB - as a best place to work for LGBTQ+ and disability inclusion for 8 consecutive years.

 Partnered with InnoEnergy to define green jobs of the future and commit to training up to 800,000 workers for green jobs in the battery value chain across EU by the end of 2025.